-- Brutus an idealist, a dreamer with little knowledge of pratical realities and no insight into human character. - Has a seriour concern for common wellfare and liberty of the people. - love for liberty prompts him to join the conspiracy.
+- Brutus an idealist, a dreamer with little knowledge of pratical realities and no insight into human character. - Has a serious concern for common wellfare and liberty of the people. - love for liberty prompts him to join the conspiracy. - Justifies his action by saying that he did not love Caesar less but loved Rome more. - Has highest ideals of democracy but was not good at making practical decisions. - Does not realize that mob could not think rationally

-- Justifies his action by saying that he did not love Caesar less but loved Rome more. - Has highest ideas for democracy but was not good at making practical decisions.
+- Antony a great orator, a statesman and a soldier. - deeply devoted to Caesar and pledges to avenge his murder. - Funeral speech a masterpiece of unmatched oratory - Contains rhetorical devices to win the hearts of audience. - strikes at the emotions of people Shows Caesar's cloak-remind, them of Caesar's greatness. - enlightens them about Caesar's will. - convinces the people of the innocence of Caesar and the brutality of the conspirators.

-- Antony a great orator, a statesman and a soldier. - Deeply devoted to Caesar and pledges to avenge his muder. - Funeral speech a masterpiece of unmathced oratary - Contains rhetorical devices to win the hearts of audience. - strikes at the emotions of people Shows Caesar's cloak-remind them of Caesar's greatness. - Enlightens them of Caesar's will. - Thus convinces the people of the innocence of Caesar and the brutality of the conspirators. - 17.
-Objective: To rest theme and setting of the play
+17. Objective : To test theme and setting of the text